 Maddie and I became friends the moment we met.
 It was love at first sight, and I adore her!
-(Check out our collaboration in AB X MT!)
 But we came to a bump on the road.
 Maddie and I (let's be honest, it was me) stopped talking to each other (I know so elementary, right).
 I had gotten upset about something (I vaguely remember this story; sorry for not giving y'all the dirt) and began pushing away from her.
 Now, if you ever meet Maddie, you'll learn that this lady is a lover and she loves hard.

 It came to a point where Maddie's love for me caused her to call me out. ( I love you for this Madeline!)
 In the midst of our makeup session, she stated this, "being best friends with someone is like being in a relationship.
-You have to literally treat them like you would with a husband, boyfriend, or girlfriend.
-You have to invest as much those because it's an intimate relationship."
-(I just paraphrased 3 hours of girl chat and tears over salsa.)
+You have to literally treat them like you would a husband, wife, boyfriend, or girlfriend.
+You have to invest so much because it's an intimate relationship."
+(I just paraphrased 3 hours of girl chat and tears over salsa, score👊🏾!)
 This statement is where the 'dating your friends' concept began to take root.

 Now, if you are ever following my IG stories, you're more than aware that I love this lady!
 It's emotionally painful to even go a day without chatting with her (trust me, I hurt hard).
 But similar to Maddie, just as amazing as our friendship is, there came a time when we were strangers to each other.
 This was the turning point for both of us.
 See, I again allowed elementary issues to cloud my perspective of my dear friend, and I pulled away more and more.
 It took Helena doing something similar to what Maddie did for us to come back and strength our bond; she sat me down, and we talked it out.